isaaclyman/pooty/README.md

 C = Controller.
 A blueprint that describes how to receive changes from the model or the server, enlighten them with logic, and send them in return to the model or the server.

-Pooty Time is built to be:
+Pooty is built to be:

 - **Light**.
 It's a framework, not a buffet.
 Add on just the tools and services you need, instead of carrying around 30 kilobytes of stuff you'll never use.
 - **Surgical**.
 You know when things need to change.
-Instead of suffering through a massive dirty-check every time something happens, just tell Pooty Time when and how to act.
+Instead of suffering through a massive dirty-check every time something happens, just tell Pooty what to do and when to do it.
+It's driven by events, not by the system clock.
 - **Connected**. `input` elements talk to the model, the model talks to the view, and the controller totally makes out with the model and the API.
 It's a pretty good party.
 - **Attractive**.
 I like cascading functions and so do you.
 - **Simple**.
 Learning to `poot()` is easier than falling over.
 And less painful.
-- **Satisfying**.
-Enough said.

 ## Example plz